Vietnam.vn - Nền tảng quảng bá Việt Nam

 After a vibrant 2023 with a series of explosive culinary trends, the F&B market in 2024 witnessed a clear slowdown.
 52.8% of businesses admitted that they did not follow any culinary "trends", showing a more cautious mentality in investing in new trends.

 However, there are still some prominent trends, in which Matcha drinks take the lead with 29.6% of businesses choosing, becoming a notable new trend in the F&B industry in Vietnam.
-Meanwhile, strong-flavored tea - once a big trend in 2023 - is showing signs of reaching saturation point, when the selection rate dropped to 21.4%.
+Meanwhile, strong-flavored tea - which was a big trend in 2023 - is showing signs of reaching saturation point, when the selection rate dropped to 21.4%.
 Previously, many businesses had invested heavily in specialty oolong tea lines, snow shan tea or original tea with strong flavors, emphasizing the traditional tea experience.

 Source: https://thanhnien.vn/iposvn-nguoi-viet-uu-tien-chi-tieu-duoi-35000-dong-cho-moi-mon-do-uong-185250319032834511.htm